Holiday Bread Pull Apart

 Sharing is caring!

 Stuffing crossed with biscuits??
 Yes, please!
-And talk about an easy and delicious holiday side dish that also looks impressive.
-Baked Pull-Apart Stuffing Ring is Thanksgiving dressing that’s loaded with pork sausage, biscuits and herbs.
+And talk about an easy and delicious Thanksgiving or Christmas side dish that looks impressive because it was cooked in a bundt pan.

-• Pork sausage (any type of sausage works fine, such as turkey sausage, etc)
+• Pork sausage: Any type of sausage works fine, such as turkey sausage or make your own sausage.

 • Butter